River Plumes, Marginal Seas & Coasts

 Jorge Vazquez-Cuervo, Severine Fourner, Brian Dzwonkowski and J.T.
 Reager (2018).
 Read the full paper.

 The area of the plume of freshwater from the Amazon and Orinoco rivers can exceed over a million square kilometers at its peak in late summer.
-The warm, fresh water in the plume creates a barrier layer at the surface, with can hinder its mixing with the surrounding ocean.
+The warm, fresh water in the plume creates a barrier layer at the surface, which can hinder its mixing with the surrounding ocean.
 Where this stratification is strong, the plume waters are slower to lose their heat, and the warmer areas of the plume can contribute to the formation or strengthening of hurricanes.

 This study uses sea surface salinity observations from the Aquarius/SACD and SMOS satellites to show that the plume was 1 psu saltier in early fall 2012 than in the previous year (despite a stronger Amazon discharge in 2012) and explores the possible causes.
 The results suggest that tracking spring rainfall could contribute to improved forecasting of Amazon plume stratification during the fall hurricane season.